Bart Has Two Mommies: Plot

 The Simpson family attend a church fundraiser for a new steeple.
 Ned Flanders wins a rubber duck racing contest and is awarded a computer, although he gives it to Marge because he does not have any use for it.
-Marge babysits Rod and Todd to repay the favor.
+Marge babysits Rod and Todd while Ned attends a left-handed convention to repay the favor.
 She finds that all the games they play are boring and overly safe, such as a "sitting still contest," and helps Rod and Todd have fun by encouraging them to liven up.
+At the left-handed convention, Ned meets baseball hall of famer Randy Johnson (who was then playing for the New York Yankees), who is there to pitch his own line of teddy bears called Randy Johnson's Southpawz.
+After asking Johnson if he has any mailman teddy bears, the pitcher tells Ned that a teddy bear can't be a mailman.
+Johnson then asks Ned how many doctor bears he wants as they come in a box of 1,000.
+When Ned tells him he only wants one box, this makes Johnson angry with Ned.

 With Marge spending so much time at the Flanders' house, Homer, Bart, and Lisa go to an animal sanctuary for retired film animals.
 Bart sees an elderly female chimpanzee named Toot-Toot and offers her some ice cream, only to be taken into her cage and "adopted."
 Ned comes home and sees Todd wearing a Band-Aid, having injured himself during one of Marge's games.
 Marge encourages Ned to let his kids start taking more risks, showing him a flyer for a child-safe activity center.

 Marge takes Rod and Todd to the activity center.
 Ned follows her and is surprised to see Rod climbing a structure, yelling that he will get hurt.
 Rod gets worried and falls, chipping a tooth against the structure.
-A news broadcast plays about Bart's kidnapping, surprising Marge and causing Ned to view her as a bad mother.
-Following this, he starts child-proofing the house, although Rod and Todd protest and tell him that they liked having Marge over.
+A news broadcast plays about Bart's kidnapping, shocking Marge and causing everyone at the center to view her as an unfit mother.
+Following this, Ned starts child-proofing the house, although Rod and Todd protest and tell him that they liked having Marge over.

 Lisa suggests that Toot-Toot is keeping Bart captive because her real son has gone missing.
-When Marge goes into the cage to talk to Toot-Toot, she escapes and climbs atop the unfinished church steeple.
+When Marge goes into the cage to talk to Toot-Toot, she escapes and climbs atop the unfinished church steeple, which Reverend Lovejoy, anticipating the worst, pledges to name in Bart's memory.
 With Toot-Toot's son, Mr. Teeny, Rod climbs up the steeple and Ned encourages him.
 Toot-Toot happily reunites with Mr. Teeny and lets Bart go.
 In a mid-credits scene, Maude Flanders looks down from Heaven, proud that Rod is growing up.